-It’s a heavy bit of wood; as you can see in the picture, that’s a large and heavy object.
+It’s a heavy bit of wood.
+As you can see in the picture, that’s a large and weighty object.
 It takes at least two people to lift it.
-It ripped many bolts out of the wall before they decided to try something of a supporting baton to take some of the weight… obvious really, but there you go, no one here ever seems to want to do the obvious thing without first proving why it’s the obvious thing three or four times.
+It ripped many bolts out of the wall before they decided to try something of a supporting baton to take some of the weight… obvious really, but there you go.
+No one here ever seems to want to do the obvious thing without first proving why it’s the obvious thing three or four times.
 It’s best to show it screwed up and only then do the sensible thing.

 So they pick up a corner of the picture and move it about mostly still attached and still on the wall, ‘how about this, this straight?’ and ‘how about this?’
 Scraping the wall yet further and as it’s very heavy requiring two of them to haul it about to something vaguely similar to straight.

 Eventually I can’t stand it anymore and go and get a spirit level.
 I used to be a silversmith, I have tools.
 Though you don’t need to be a silversmith to have a spirit level where I’m from – anyone who hangs a picture will probably have one.
-Not so here, the arrival of the spirit level causes much consternation or I think professional envy, as I could hear a great deal of Kannada spoken of which the only words I understood were, ‘spirit level’ and ‘madam’ – I can only assume along the lines of ‘where the hell did that come from?’
+Not so here, the arrival of the spirit level causes much consternation or, I think, professional envy.
+I could hear a great deal of Kannada spoken of which the only words I understood were, ‘spirit level’ and ‘Madam’ – I can only assume along the lines of ‘where the hell did that come from?’
 Madam.
 ‘No!’

 So with the aid of my spirit level we all agreed what straight was, and they pulled the thing off the wall, drilled another bunch of dubious holes – there’s about 7 back there that I’ve seen, possibly more, and big chunks of plaster fallen off the walls, so I’ll have to live here forever as I’ll never get my deposit back now – and eventually I was called back downstairs to look at it again.

-It is of course not actually now straight.
-Much, much straighter, but perhaps 86 degrees, which on something that size is really going to show.
+It is, of course, not actually now straight.
+Much, much straighter, but perhaps 86 degrees not 90.
+Which on something that size is really going to show.

 …and I said…